 I recommend Yoga Toes Gems for many of my clients who are dealing with foot and/or lower leg pain.
 The separators not only stretch the muscles of the feet, but also many muscles of the lower leg.
 Used regularly, Yoga Toes do actually help straighten and align your toes.
 They can also be helpful for some cases of bunions, hammer toes, and claw toes.
 I prefer the Yoga Toes Gems because they are more supple, comfortable and easier to use.
 To increase therapeutic treatment relax while wearing Yoga Toes and then use the massage balls to further massage and relax the muscles of your feet.

 Self Treatment For Extensor Digitorum Longus Lower Leg Pain

 Do you know that "knots" and other dysfunction in the extensor digitorum longus can contribute to pain in the lower leg going into the foot?

-If you have shin splints, low leg, ankle, and foot pain, I recommend that you purchase Claire Davies The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief Mr. Davies explain the trigger point phenomenon and muscle pain in everyday language.
+If you have low leg, ankle, and foot pain, I recommend that you purchase Claire Davies The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief.
+Mr. Davies explains the trigger point phenomenon and muscle pain in everyday language.
 But what makes this book worth its weight in gold are the individual muscle trigger point treatments that Davies has compiled.
 His diagrams and step by step instructions help you locate which muscles are contributing to your pain, how to find the trigger point and treat it.
 If you suffer from unresolved lower leg, shin splints, and foot pain I highly recommend this book.
 It takes time and practice to master finding trigger points, but once you learn you have a tool and method to help relieve muscle pain throughout the body.
 This book is a must-have for anyone interested in finding the cause and self-treating muscle pain.